multiOTP/multiotp/README.md

               sql-log-table: SQL log table, default is multiotp_log
            sql-tokens-table: SQL tokens table, default is multiotp_tokens
             sql-users-table: SQL users table, default is multiotp_users
+ sync-delete-retention-days: days of retention before deleting a no more
+                             existing AD/LDAP user (0=disable only, no delete)
    tel-default-country-code: Default country code for phone number
          text-sms-challenge: Text displayed for the SMS challenge
        text-token-challenge: Text displayed for the challenge